Dpdl-io/DpdlEngine/README.md

 # What is Dpdl?

 Dpdl is a <ins>**rapid prototyping** programming language</ins> and <ins>**constrained device** framework</ins> with built-in database technology.
-Dpdl enables access to the Java platform API and external java libraries via a dedicated scripting language and supports the <ins>embedding and on-the-fly execution</ins> of **ANSI C, C++, Python, Julia, JavaScript, Lua and OCaml** programming languages directly within Dpdl scripts.
+Dpdl enables access to the Java platform API and external java libraries via a dedicated API and supports the <ins>embedding and on-the-fly execution</ins> of other programming languages like **ANSI C, C++, Python, Julia, JavaScript, Lua and OCaml** directly within Dpdl scripts.

 Other programming language can be implemented and embedded via a dedicated plugin-in interface and configuration.
 For example the ROOT C++ Data Analysis framework is also available as Dpdl language plug-in.